grinnell-cs/csc151-images/_eboards/eboard22-1.md

 * Today is a "talk and TPS day".
 * All the MPs have been returned (finally).
-Let me know if you need extra time for othe next redo.
+Let me know if you need extra time for the next redo.
 * All the tokens earned are in place.
 We'll look quickly at how you tell how you did.
 * It appears that some graders were a bit over-cautious on the edge case